 The multiple harms and intergenerational trauma from boarding schools affect Native communities and Native people to this day.
 Yet, outside of Indian Country, the history of these US boarding schools remains largely ignored.
 As Haaland wrote in a Washington Post op-ed at the time the Federal Indian Boarding School Initiative was launched (and just three months after she became secretary), “The lasting and profound impacts of the federal government’s boarding school system have never been appropriately addressed.”
 Haaland added that her own “maternal grandparents were stolen from their families when they were only 8 years old and were forced to live away from their parents, culture, and communities until they were 13.”

 By itself, the report is just a starting point.
 Haaland readily concedes the point, saying that “the road to healing does not end with this report—it is just beginning.”
-Still, the report—and its findings—offer an important milestone in both documenting the extent of the harm and offers recommendations for remedies.
+Still, the report—and its findings—offer an important milestone in both documenting the extent of the harm and offering recommendations for remedies.

 What the Report Says